 - Helps beat stress

-With SO many awesome reasons to go plant based, it’s hard to find any reasons not to.
-And once you have learnt the basics of combining your macro nutrients correctly (i.e. proteins, carbs, and fats), plus a few good recipes to boot, you will be well on your way to the healthful and abundant lifestyle that will change your life forever!
+With SO many awesome reasons to go plant based it’s hard to find any reasons not to.
+And once you have learnt the basics of combining your macro nutrients correctly (i.e. proteins, carbs, and fats), plus a few good recipes to boot, you will be well on your way to the abundant healrh that will change your life forever!

-Inflammation is good in small doses to alert us to a problem within the body, such as an injury; but many of us have long term chronic inflammation, due to a bad diet in general, pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from their diet from fruits and vegetables.
+Inflammation is good in small doses to alert us to a problem within the body such as an injury, but these days many of us have long term chronic inflammation, often due to a bad diet in general, and pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from their diet from fruits and vegetables.